Information for attorneys representing defendants in Tomball Municipal Court

 Tomball Municipal Court Policies for Attorneys

 A letter of representation is required.
-Once submitted, you will become the attorney of record for your client’s case until such time as the case is finally disposed or your written request to withdraw is granted by the Court.
+Once submitted, the Attorney will be the Attorney of Record for the Defendant’s case until such time as the case is finally disposed or the Attorney’s written request to withdraw is granted by the Court.

-If you have Standing Agreements with other attorneys to appear on behalf of your client, you must provide the names of all such attorneys in your letter of representation.
+If the Attorney has Standing Agreements with other attorneys to appear on behalf of the Defendant, the Attorney must provide the names of all such attorneys in the letter of representation.